docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 more specialized layout behavior.
 See :ref:`custom-layout-manager-example`.
 Child elements of a container can be organized in a single row or column, or in a stack, where the elements overlap one other in the same region of the container, and only the top element is fully visible.
-This is controlled by the container’s orientation property, which can have the value row, column, or stack.
+This is controlled by the container's orientation property, which can have the value row, column, or stack.
 You can nest Panel and Group containers to create more complex organizations.
 For example, to display two columns of controls, you can create a panel with a row orientation that in turn contains two groups, each with a column orientation.